Slip and Fall Settlement

 After suffering injuries in a slip and fall accident, several factors might significantly influence any slip and fall settlement or verdict.
 Some of those factors can be pivotal in determining the amount of any settlement or verdict.
 Since you want to pursue the maximum value of your claim or lawsuit, keep the following five factors in mind.

 Evidence of Fault

-This type of evidence might consist of an incident report, surveillance camera footage of the incident, eyewitness statements, and scene photos of the scene.
+This type of evidence might consist of an incident report, surveillance camera footage of the incident, eyewitness statements, and scene photos.

 The Nature and Extent of Your Injuries

 Your Medical Records and Bills

-Expect the opposing insurance company to examine these in exacting detail.
+Expect the opposing insurer to look at these in exacting detail.
 Please do seek medical assistance immediately after the slip and fall incident.
-If you experience any pain or discomfort, ask the 911 operators to send paramedics along with the police.
-The paramedics will treat you at the scene and transport you to the most local emergency room.
-A record will be made of that.
+If you experience any pain or discomfort, ask the 911 operators to send paramedics and the police.
+The paramedics will treat you at the scene and transport you to the emergency room of a local hospital.

 The Request for a Statement